JDMR3/Data115/README.md

 -------------------------------------------------------------------------------------------------------------------------------
 Pearson's R: 0.223486.
 -------------------------------------------------------------------------------------------------------------------------------
-Pearson's correlation coefficient was used to test the association of the 2 columns, because the amount was between 0.1 and 0.3, it was a postive correlation but it was a there was a small strength of association.
+Pearson's correlation coefficient was used to test the association of the 2 columns, because the amount was between 0.1 and 0.3, it was a positive correlation but there was a small strength of association.

 Makes sense because it takes more than offence to win in the game of basketball, as defence is just as important.

 Some players shined on the bad teams and vice versa.

 |Quartiles|True Shooting |
 |---------|--------------|